 - 1 The catalog file is the key to understanding how Lightroom works; it stores not only the address of each master image file, but also records every tag, label, and rating assigned to the image, every adjustment and edit applied to it, and its position in collections, slideshows, print layouts, and web galleries.
 The catalog file makes non-destructive editing possible. - 2 To ensure that the Toolbar is visible, press T. Click the arrow at the far right of the toolbar and choose the control you're looking for from the menu.
-Tools that are already visible in the Toolbar are indicated by a check mark in the menu. - 3 Adobe Community Help brings together active Adobe product users, Adobe product team members, authors, and experts to deliver the most useful, relevant, and up-to-date information about Adobe products.
-Search results show you not only content from Adobe, but also from the community.
-With Adobe Community Help you can: - Access up-to-date definitive reference content online and offline - Find the most relevant content contributed by experts from the Adobe community, on and off Adobe.com - Comment on, rate, and contribute to content in the Adobe community - Download Help content directly to your desktop for offline use - Find related content with dynamic search and navigation tools.
+Tools that are already visible in the Toolbar are indicated by a check mark in the menu. - 3 The Radial Filter tool options pane does not include controls for Whites, Blacks, or Vibrance.